-If you’re not really feeling like chowder, then something like flavor packed creamed corn might also take your fancy.
-It too is a delicious comfort food that’s just packed full of flavour and worth making if you have the free time.
+If you’re not feeling like chowder, then something like flavor packed creamed corn might also take your fancy.
+It too is a delicious comfort food that’s just packed full of flavor and worth making if you have the free time.

-I really hope that you do enjoy this slow cooker corn chowder recipe.
+I hope that you do enjoy this slow cooker corn chowder recipe.
 If you have a variation that makes this even better, then please don’t hesitate to let me know by leaving a comment below.
-Any other feedback is also greatly appreciated.
+Any other feedback is also much appreciated.